 Fig. 2.
 Polystyrene MPs negatively influenced oocyte maturation.
 The boxplots in (A) show the effects of 24 h exposure to 0.3 and 1.1 μm polystyrene beads on oocyte maturation in vitro.
 Image examples of each stage characterization below the panel.
-The scatter plot in (B) depicts the first two dimensions (Dim) of a principal component analysis (PCA) across the proximity matrix of a random forest model classifying oocytes exposed or not to MPs, based on protein expression profiles.
+The scatter plot in (B) depicts the first two dimensions (Dim) of a principal component analysis (PCA) across the proximity matrix of a random forest model classifying oocytes exposed to 0.3 or 1.1 μm polystyrene beads versus the control, based on protein expression profiles.
 Volcano plots depicting differently expressed proteins between oocytes incubated for 24 h in the presence of (C) 0.3 μm and (D) 1.1 μm polystyrene beads compared to a control are also shown.

 Oocytes proteomics